June 1 STRATEGY

-Therefore the Lord heard and was full of wrath; And a fire was kindled against Jacob and anger also mounted against Israel.
+Therefore the Lord heard and was full of wrath; a fire was kindled against Jacob, and anger also mounted against Israel.

-Few things upset coaches faster than players complaining.
-When a person complains, they focus everything on themselves, not thinking about the other players, or the fact that the coach’s job is to help them win.
-They must trust the coach to do what is best for the team.
+Few things upset people faster than other people complaining.
+When a person complains, they are focusing everything on themselves and not thinking about others.
+They must trust those in charge to do what is best for them.
 When it comes to our relationship with God, the same is true.
 God is more interested in our character than our comfort.
 When we complain, we are saying that God is not doing what is best for us.
 We need to trust Him.
 Are you complaining about something in your life?

 1 Kings 18:1-46

 Again and again, they tempted God And pained the Holy One of Israel.

 No one would want to say that they limited others or made them less successful than they could have been.
 There is something about us that wants to say we are winners.
 However, if we choose not to follow the instructions or the plan we are given, we can limit our success because we no longer follow the same plan.
 Even as Christians, when we choose not to follow God or work with other Christians, we will limit both God’s blessings to us and His work in other people’s lives.
 Are you tempting God?

 Why should the nations say, “Where is their God?”
 Let there be known among the nations in our sight, Vengeance for the blood of Your servants which has been shed.

 At critical moments, it is important that someone step to the forefront.
 Sometimes the pressure of the moment or the fear of failure keeps them from stepping up.
 When this happens, those around them suffer from them not fulfilling the role.
 They are absent even though they are there.
 As Christians, we all will face challenging moments and will have to decide what to do.
 For some, the pressure of the moment or the fear of failure causes us to shrink back instead of step up.
 We should take courage because our God will always show up and take charge of the situation.
 Are you trusting in God when the going gets tough?